IBM/resilient-java-microservices-with-istio/README.md

     weight: 50
 ```

 This route-rule will let each version receive half of the traffic.
 You can change the **weight** to split more traffic on a particular version.
-Just make sure all the weights must added up to 100.
+Make sure all the weights add up to 100.

 Now let's apply this rule to your Istio Mixer.